LIMITS 2025

 9:50 PDT / 18:50 CEST Paper Session 2: Negative Commons

 Sprouting technology otherwise, hospicing negative commons.
-Rethinking technology in the transition to sustainability-oriented futures
+Rethinking technology in the transition to sustainability-oriented futures (slides)

 Reverse Panel / Break Out